 Oxford University Press (China) Ltd is a wholly-owned subsidiary of Oxford University Press, which in turn is a department of the University of Oxford.
 Today, OUP China's headquarters are in Hong Kong, and it employs over 300 members of staff and publishes near 500 new titles annually.

 In Hong Kong itself, OUP China is a significant publisher of educational books, at all levels, and both in English and in Chinese.
-Courses for the teaching of the two languages in primary and secondary schools are widely used; and texts in the sciences and humanities also occupy dominant positions.
+Courses for the teaching of the two languages in primary and secondary schools are widely used; and our high quality textbooks for maths, sciences and humanities are used widely in schools.

 For regional and international markets, OUP China publishes English-Chinese dictionaries and a broad range of college, academic and general titles about and for China, again both in English and in Chinese.

-In Mainland China, OUP China works jointly with educational and scholarly publishers to produce titles appropriate to local markets.
-These range from English language course materials for schools in Shanghai and Guangzhou, through simplified character versions of English-Chinese dictionaries, to translations of academic works first published elsewhere by OUP in English.
+The OUP team in Mainland China works jointly with educational and scholarly publishers to produce titles appropriate to local markets.
+These range from English language course materials for schools for Mainland China, through simplified character versions of English-Chinese dictionaries, to translations of academic works first published elsewhere by OUP in English.

 These objectives are encapsulated in OUP China's Mission Summary.